Pathways for the Future Program

 Using this data, we analysed different student and learner groups, mapped their pathways through senior secondary school, tertiary education and into work at age 24, and explored the drivers of positive employment outcomes.

-The findings from the Pathways Pilot Program will start to be made available to the public from late 2021.
+The findings from the Pathways Pilot Project are starting to be made available to the public:

 How the data will be used and the public benefits of the program

-The Operational Data Asset will provide a comprehensive evidence base for improving, shaping and evaluating government policies and programs, as well as operating the education system.
-The data can be used to:
+The Pathways Program will provide a comprehensive evidence base for the department to improve the education system.
+Insights from the program can be used to:

 - identify the barriers and drivers of effective education and employment outcomes